Abandoned & Little-Known Airfields:

 A 1958 aerial photo showed that the former Pitcairn Field runway had been removed at some point between 1942-58.

-the much larger airfield of the present-day NAS JRB Willow Grove has covered the site of Pitcairn Field
+A 2001 USGS aerial photo showed the much larger airfield of NAS Willow Grove had covered the site of Pitcairn Field (at the southeast corner of the Willow Grove airfield).

 Steven Lindrooth reported in 2006, “The Pitcairn factory & at least one other building still stand & are in use.